 We saw many pelicans fishing.
 This large flock of pelicans was resting on a bridge support.
 We guessed that they were waiting for boats to pass by and stir up the water to attract fish.

 We also saw dolphins along the way.
-One group headed our way to follow us and play in our wake.
+One group headed our way to play in our wake.

 And we saw and photographed this beautiful bald eagle.

-The last part of our trip passed just inland of Mexico Beach, which in 2018 was devastated by Hurricane Michael.
-Though some trees and vegetation are beginning to recover, hurricane damage was extensive and remains very visible.
+The last part of our trip passed just inland of Mexico Beach, which was devastated in 2018 by Hurricane Michael.
+Though some trees and vegetation are beginning to recover, hurricane damage to homes, boats and flora was visible and extensive.

 As the sun neared the horizon, Rhonda and a nearby Looper met us at the dock of Water Street Hotel in Apalachicola to take our lines and help us tie up for the night.
-Floating docks, so no concern about tides during this stay.
+Because this hotel/marina offers floating docks, we did not need to adjust our lines for tides during this stay.

 Lorraine and I enjoyed a good – though long – day of travel and conversation between Sandestin and Apalach (as the locals call it).